werfyg/astar-docs/docs/wasm/stack/nodes-clients.md

 Shibuya's `pallet-contracts` has `unstable-feature` so you can use unstable flagged features of ink! `pallet-contracts`.

-To get the latest info & get tokens via faucet, please check Shibuya's official docs.
+To get the latest info and get tokens via faucet, please check [nodes](https://docs.astar.network/docs/nodes/) and [faucets](https://docs.astar.network/docs/quickstart/faucet/).

 ## Mainnet Node: Shiden